ISnackable/isnackable.me/content/parts/info.md

 title: info
 ---

-I am an aspiring Cyber Specialist, a full-time student studying cybersecurity and a open-source advocate.
+I am an aspiring Cyber Specialist, a full-time student studying cybersecurity and an open-source advocate.